WenhaoGe/VR_Project1-Revision-/README.md

 ![ScreenShot](/images/10.PNG)

-Description: On this table, I put a bottle of milk, a cup.
+Description: On this table, I put a bottle of milk and a cup.
 People can sit down and drink the milk while watching TV.
 In addition, there is a floated box above the table.

 ![ScreenShot](/images11.PNG)